thisiseth/rp2040-dac-amp/README.md

 * Non-linear interpolation may improve the sound a bit
 * Non-breadboard variant can definitely be an improvement
 * Also i'm not sure my inductor assembly does its job and whether it affects the sound
+* No watchdogs or output protection implemented yet: sometimes tinyUSB just stops sending new data so the output stucks at some DC level